Skip to content

 Watch logs for shutdown-related messages:

-[INFO] Received shutdown signal, starting graceful shutdown
+INFO Received terminate signal, starting graceful shutdown

 Metrics During Shutdown